Orchha: Demographics

+Literary Center

+Orchha was the home of famous poet Keshavdas (1555–1617) who wrote the classic Rasikapriya.
+He was patronized by Vir Singh Deo of Orchha.

+Popular in Media

+In 2024, Anees Bazmee's film Bhool Bhulaiyaa 3 has been shot at Orchha Fort, temples and ghats of Betwa.
+The film stars Kartik Aryan and Madhuri Dixit in the lead roles.

 Accessibility

-Nearest Airport to Orchha is Gwalior Airport.

-Orchha is 170 km km and 3 hours drive from Khajuraho Airport which is well connected with other metropolitan cities in India.
+The nearest Airport to Orchha is Rajmata Vijaya Raje Scindia Airport in Gwalior which is 119 km away.
+Orchha is 170 km and a 3-hour drive from Khajuraho Airport which is well connected with other metropolitan cities in India.

-Orchha Railway station is Jhansi-Manikpur section of the North Central Railways.
-15 km from Jhansi in Uttar Pradesh, Orchha also lies close to another popular tourist destination, Khajuraho.
+Orchha Railway station is on the Jhansi-Manikpur section of the North Central Railways.
+15 km from Jhansi in Uttar Pradesh, Orchha also lies close to other popular tourist destinations like, Gwalior and Khajuraho.

 Tourists who wish to visit Orchha from Khajuraho can catch the morning express which leaves at around 8 or 9 AM.
-Alternatively, they could also avail the afternoon express which leaves at around 12 or 1 PM.
-The train journey from Khajuraho is 5 hours and they will ideally have to get off at Jhansi and grab an autorickshaw or Tuk Tuk for Orchha (costs INR 400).
+Alternatively, they could also avail themselves of the afternoon express which leaves at around 12 or 1 PM.
+The train journey from Khajuraho is 5 hours and they will ideally be able to get off at Jhansi and grab an autorickshaw or Tuk Tuk for Orchha (costs INR 400).
 However, if the train halts at Orchha, they can also get off at the Orchha station and grab an autorickshaw to the temple complex.